ideonate/cdsdashboards/docs/index.rst

 A Dashboard publishing solution for Data Science teams to share results with decision makers.

-Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish Jupyter notebooks (`Voila <https://voila.readthedocs.io/en/stable/>`__), Streamlit apps, or Plotly Dash apps as user-friendly interactive dashboards to share with non-technical colleagues.
+Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish Jupyter notebooks (`Voila <https://voila.readthedocs.io/en/stable/>`__), Streamlit, Plotly Dash, and Bokeh or Panel apps as user-friendly interactive dashboards to share with non-technical colleagues.

 JupyterHub is a way to run one website that provides Jupyter notebook environments to multiple users - your entire data science team, for example.
 To use ContainDS Dashboards, you will need a JupyterHub setup, but you don't need to use it as the main data science environment for your organisation.